Ramya Subramanian: Television

+Web series

 Other work and activities

-Ramya is the author of the book Stop Weighting.
-She is running a YouTube channel named Stay Fit with Ramya.
+Ramya is the author of the book, Stop Weighting.
+She is a fitness enthusiast.
+She runs the YouTube channel, Stay Tuned with Ramya.

+Ramya knows Bharatanatyam, silambam and yoga as well.

 Sports

-Ramya participated in district and state level Powerlifting Championships and won gold medals.
-On January 2023, she participated in Chennai Marathon.
+Ramya participated at the district level powerlifting championships and won gold medals.
+She also won a bronze medal at a state level powerlifting competition.
+In January 2023, she participated in Chennai Marathon.